jaymzcd/geoip-redirect/README.md

 will do a lookup when the middleware starts and cache a list of URLs to ignore.
 These are simply CharFields for now.

+If you only want the redirect to appear when a user lands on the homepage (in this case a *request.path* matching "/") then set **HOMEPAGE_ONLY** to *True*.
+This will force the middleware to return the normal response when other sub-urls are accessed.

 ### Ip Lookup Data source

 Database via: [maxmind](http://www.maxmind.com/app/geoip_country)